-3 September 1658: Oliver Cromwell ‘The Lord Protector’ died on this day.
+3 September 1658: Oliver Cromwell ‘The Lord Protector’ died on this day at Whitehall in the City of London.
 He still remains one of the most hated figures in Irish History even though he spent less than a year of his life in this Country.
-He was born in 1599 but did not rise to prominence until the outbreak of the English Civil War in 1642 when he raised a troop of cavalry to fight for their Parliament against King Charles I.

 Quickly proving his worth in his native area of east Anglia he played a significant role in the parliamentary victories at Marston Moor and Naseby .
 When civil war flared up again he commanded a force which first crushed a Royalist revolt in South Wales and then at the battle of Preston when he defeated a Scottish-royalist army of invasion.
 Cromwell consistently attributed his military success to ‘God's Will’ but there is no doubt that he had natural leadership talents that made him the best military Leader that England’s Parliament had - and indeed one of the most able soldiers of that Age.

 Following the execution of King Charles in January 1649 an Expedition was assembled to take back Ireland from the Catholics.
 This was a task that Cromwell did indeed consider ‘Gods Will’ and as its Commander he was determined to see that those who had ‘rebelled’ against the rule of England’s Parliament were punished for what he believed were the huge atrocities and massacres committed against the Protestants of Ireland in the Rising of 1641.